 One advantage of using JSCAPE MFT Monitor is that it has a simple GUI (graphical user interface) that's much easier than command-line tools like nmap or netstat.
 Another advantage is that JSCAPE MFT Monitor is also a load tester that will enable you to test the health of your file transfer servers.

-Anyway, we're here to discuss how you can use JSCAPE MFT Monitor to test connectivity to a remote SFTP service, so let's proceed with that.
+Anyway,we're here to discuss how you can use JSCAPE MFT Monitor to test connectivity to a hosted SFTP service, so let's proceed with that.
 I assume you've already downloaded and installed MFT Monitor and that it's already up and running.

 Login to the administrative web user interface and navigate to the Scans module.
 After that click the Add button to add a new scan.

 When the Add Scan dialog comes up, give the scan a name.
 Let's call this 'sftpscan', for example.
 This will allow you to identify this scan in case you want to use it again in the future.

 After that, specify the IP address of the remote host you want to test an SFTP connection for.

 Choose SFTP from the list of Services.
 Notice that you have several other services in there.
 The default port number of SFTP is 22, so if your remote host is using the default port number, then you can leave that number as is.

 Once you're done, you can go ahead and click the Add/Start button.